mkjanda/IAT-Server/README.md

 mail.images.header-classpath-location=classpath:email/images/header.png
 ```
    <p>Further, it presumes an SMTP relay running on both <b>127.0.0.1:25</b> and <b>127.0.0.1:465</b>.</p>
   <p>None of this should cause the software to abort.
 It runs on port 8081, which is modifiable in <b>iat-webapp/src/main/resources/application.properties</b>.
 Start it by executing it.
 Double-click it.
 Oh, you will need Java installed on your machine.
 Windows 10 ships Java.
 Vista, 7, and 8 do not include it.
-You can find it here: https://www.java.com/en/download/manual.jsp</p>
+You can find it here: **https://www.java.com/en/download/manual.jsp**</p>

-  <h2 i="latest-working-release">Getting a Release Functing Release Version</h2>
-  <p>Just visit my website, https://iatsoftware.net.
-You'll find comprehensive documentation there as well as a few sample tests.
-There are also naked pictures of your mom.</p>